symfony/symfony-docs/controller.rst

 These are used for rendering templates, sending emails, querying the database and any other "work" you can think of.

-If you need a service in a controller, just type-hint an argument with its class (or interface) name.
+If you need a service in a controller, type-hint an argument with its class (or interface) name.
 Symfony will automatically pass you the service you need::

     use Psr\Log\LoggerInterface